 To make my program easier to maintain and easier to read, I have put the code of each item into a separate module.

 Importing the four modules (barrier.py, bomb.py, coin.py, shield.py) into the initial chess code allows you to use the functions contained in the modules.
-However, it is not allowed to import the main module into from the modules to your main code for efficiency.
+However, it is not allowed to use functions from the initial code in the modules.